overturetool/overturetool.github.io/_netmeetings/Net-Meeting-123.md

 ##  Release Planning

-In case no issues are found until the 22 of May, we will release the 2.7.5 candiate as version 3.0.0 to mark the major leap in JVM dependency.
+In case no issues are found until the 22 of May, we will release the 2.7.5 candiate as version 3.0.0 to mark the major leap in JVM/Eclipse dependency.